 While these risks will continue to evolve, organisations need to focus on the key controls they will rely on to rapidly and effectively respond to shifting business needs, risk exposures and community expectations.

 Sean has over 20 years’ experience within institutional and investment banking.
-Prior to Deloitte, he was Head of Thought Leadership at Westpac’s Institutional Bank.
-As a Managing Director at Global banks, Sean held key roles included Global Head of Operational Risk, APAC Head of Product Control, COO of European Equity Trading, Head of Finance for Continental Europe and COO Australia.
-Sean's Advisory experience has focused on supporting Financial Institutions on Risk, Technology and Business Transformation.
+At Deloitte, Sean is focused on providing his in-depth experience and expertise to financial institutions on Risk, Technology and Business Transformation.
+Previously, as a Managing Director at some of the largest global banks, he held key roles including Global Head of Operational Risk, APAC Head of Product Control, COO of European Equity Trading, Head of Finance for Continental Europe and COO Australia.
+His international career has seen him live and work in Australia, New York, London, Zurich, Frankfurt, Singapore and Hong Kong.